MasihMoafi/-Guideline/README.md

 ### 5. Transfer Learning Projects
 5.1 Text Generation using GPT-2
 - Description: This project utilizes GPT-2 for text generation tasks.
-It showcases the generation of creative and coherent text based on pre-trained models.
+It showcases the generation of customized and coherent text based on pre-trained models.
 - Technologies: LLMs(GPT-2)

 5.2 Style Transfer using Transfer Learning
 - Description: This project demonstrates style transfer by combining the style of one image with the content of another.
 It showcases the power of transfer learning techniques.
-- Technologies: Transfer Learning, Style Transfer
+- Technologies: Transfer Learning, Style Transfer, Tensorflow

 ### 6. Movie Recommendation System
-- Description: In this project, I have implemented a movie recommendation system using clustering and content-based algorithms.
+- Description: In this project, I have implemented a movie recommendation system using content-based clustering algorithms.
 It helps users discover relevant movies based on their preferences.
 - Technologies: K-Means Clustering, Content-based Filtering

 ### 7. Predicting Housing Prices